-ASSUMPTION OF RISK AND RELEASE OF LIABILITY: I acknowledge that I and/or my spouse have full authority as parent or legal guardian to bind the minor participant to this release and agreement ("AGREEMENT").
-On behalf of myself and My People, I (a) further acknowledge that we are voluntarily participating in the ACTIVITIES, which I agree are dangerous and entail both known and unknown inherent risks, including the risk of injury, permanent disability, or even death, deriving from, but not limited to, equipment malfunctions; building malfunctions; lack of supervision and/or facility staff; lack of proper equipment or padding, netting, or other safety measures; slipping; falling; landing; or colliding with fixed objects or other people, as well as the negligence and/or omissions committed by me, my spouse and/or my child(ren)/ward(s), RAD DADS PROPERTIES LLC, and/or any other person while on the PREMISES; (b) voluntarily assume all such risks.
+ASSUMPTION OF RISK AND RELEASE OF LIABILITY: I acknowledge that I and/or my spouse have full authority as parent or legal guardian to bind the minor participant(s) to this release and agreement ("AGREEMENT").
+On behalf of myself and My Party, I (a) further acknowledge that we are voluntarily participating in the ACTIVITIES, which I acknowledge may be considered dangerous to some invididuals and entail both known and unknown inherent risks, including the risk of injury, permanent disability, or even death, deriving from, but not limited to, equipment malfunctions; building malfunctions; lack of supervision and/or facility staff; lack of proper equipment or padding, netting, or other safety measures; slipping; falling; landing; or colliding with fixed objects or other people, as well as the negligence and/or omissions committed by me, my spouse and/or my child(ren)/ward(s), RAD DADS PROPERTIES LLC, and/or any other person while on the PREMISES; (b) voluntarily assume all such risks.

-Despite all known and unknown risks including but not limited to serious bodily injury, permanent disability, paralysis and loss of life that may be sustained while on the PREMISES, on behalf of myself and My People I hereby expressly, unconditionally and voluntarily, release, waive, relinquish, acquit, satisfy and forever discharge and agree and covenant not to sue RAD DADS PROPERTIES LLC, including its suppliers, designers, installers, manufacturers of any equipment or arcade games, yard games, golf simulator,
+Despite all known and unknown risks including but not limited to serious bodily injury, permanent disability, paralysis and loss of life that may be sustained while on the PREMISES, on behalf of myself and My Party I hereby expressly, unconditionally and voluntarily, release, waive, relinquish, acquit, satisfy and forever discharge and agree and covenant not to sue RAD DADS PROPERTIES LLC, including its suppliers, designers, installers, manufacturers of any equipment or arcade games, yard games, golf simulator,

-bounce houses, or such other material and equipment at the PREMISES (all hereinafter referred to as "EQUIPMENT AND/OR GAMING SUPPLIERS") and agree to hold said parties harmless of and from any and all manner of actions or omission(s), causes of action, suits, sums of money, controversies, damages, judgments, executions, claims and demands whatsoever, in law or in equity, including, but not limited to, any and all claims which allege negligent acts and/or omissions committed by RAD DADS PROPERTIES LLC or any EQUIPMENT AND/OR GAMING SUPPLIERS while in or about the PREMISES and/or while participating in or as a result of participating in any of the ACTIVITIES in or about the PREMISES and/or while using any items purchased in or about the PREMISES, whether the action arises out of any damage, loss, personal injury, emotional injury, or death to me or My People.
+bounce houses, or such other material and equipment at the PREMISES (all hereinafter referred to as "EQUIPMENT AND/OR GAMING SUPPLIERS") and agree to hold said parties harmless of and from any and all manner of actions or omission(s), causes of action, suits, sums of money, controversies, damages, judgments, executions, claims and demands whatsoever, in law or in equity, including, but not limited to, any and all claims which allege negligent acts and/or omissions committed by RAD DADS PROPERTIES LLC or any EQUIPMENT AND/OR GAMING SUPPLIERS while in or about the PREMISES and/or while participating in or as a result of participating in any of the ACTIVITIES in or about the PREMISES and/or while using any items purchased in or about the PREMISES, whether the action arises out of any damage, loss, personal injury, emotional injury, or death to me or My Party.
 This release of liability is effective and valid regardless of whether the damage, loss or death is a result of any act or omission on the part of RAD DADS PROPERTIES LLC and/or any EQUIPMENT AND/OR GAMING SUPPLIERS.

-INDEMNIFICATION: I understand that the known and unknown risks may be caused in whole or in part by the actions or inactions of myself or My People, or by the actions or inactions of others participating in activities, or the acts, inaction or any type of negligence of RAD DADS PROPERTIES LLC or any EQUIPMENT AND/OR GAMING SUPPLIERS, and in
+INDEMNIFICATION: I understand that the known and unknown risks may be caused in whole or in part by the actions or inactions of myself or My Party, or by the actions or inactions of others participating in activities, or the acts, inaction or any type of negligence of RAD DADS PROPERTIES LLC or any EQUIPMENT AND/OR GAMING SUPPLIERS, and in

-consideration of being allowed, along with My People to enter onto and into the PREMISES for observation or use of any facilities or equipment or participation in ACTIVITIES, I hereby assume all risk of damage, loss, personal injury, or death to myself and My People while in or about the PREMISES and/or while participating in or as a result of participating in any of the ACTIVITIES in or about the PREMISES and/or while using any items purchased in or about the PREMISES, including any such loss due to the sole or partial negligence of RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS and agree to
+consideration of being allowed, along with My Party to enter onto and into the PREMISES for observation or use of any facilities or equipment or participation in ACTIVITIES, I hereby assume all risk of damage, loss, personal injury, or death to myself and My Party while in or about the PREMISES and/or while participating in or as a result of participating in any of the ACTIVITIES in or about the PREMISES and/or while using any items purchased in or about the PREMISES, including any such loss due to the sole or partial negligence of RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS and agree to